 The Economic Crime (Transparency and Enforcement) Act 2022 (‘the Act’) came into force on 01 August 2022.

-The Act introduces of a Register of Overseas Entities (‘ROE’).
-The ROE will be kept by Companies House and will contain details of overseas entities which own UK property and will reveal the identities of their beneficial owners to aid the government in fighting economic crime and encourage greater transparency.
+The Act introduces a Register of Overseas Entities (‘ROE’).
+The Register of Overseas Entities will be kept by Companies House and will contain details of overseas entities which own UK property and will reveal the identities of their beneficial owners to aid the government in fighting economic crime and encourage greater transparency.

 Whilst we will continue to monitor any new information that is published by Parliament, Companies House and other bodies, this guide provides a high-level overview of the ROE.
 To find out more about how Elemental can help, visit our Register of Overseas Entities page.

 Overseas entities will have to register with Companies House on the ROE and provide information on their registrable beneficial owners if that entity:

 An overseas entity means a legal entity that is governed by the law of a country or territory outside the United Kingdom.
 A legal entity is defined as meaning a body corporate, partnership or other entity that is a legal person under the law by which it is provided.